 To make this enchilada recipe, here’s what you need:

 - Enchilada Sauce: I highly recommend making your own enchilada sauce if you can!
-If you’re looking for a quick tex-mex version, here’s an easy enchilada sauce made from chile powder, tomato paste and broth.
+If you’re looking for a quick Tex-Mex version, here’s an easy enchilada sauce made from chili powder, tomato paste, and broth.
 And here’s my family’s authentic enchilada sauce made from whole dried chiles and Mexican chocolate.
-Both are easy to make and freezer friendly, which is perfect if you want to make a big batch.
+Both are easy to make and freezer-friendly, which is perfect if you want to make a big batch.

 - Shredded Chicken: You can use any leftover shredded chicken you have in the fridge.
 If you don’t have any, here’s an easy recipe for shredded chicken that you can make right at home.
 If you don’t have time to make your own, I recommend buying a cooked rotisserie chicken from the grocery store and shredding it at home.

-- Shredded Cheese: I typically use the pre-shredded “Mexican-style” cheese that is easily found in most grocery stores.
-If you’re looking to go super authentic and use real Mexican cheeses, I recommend a mixture of Oaxaca or Asadero.
+- Shredded Cheese: I typically use the pre-shredded “Mexican-style” cheese that is easily found in most grocery stores, but cheddar, mozzarella, or pepperjack also work.
+If you’re looking to go super authentic and use traditional Mexican cheeses, I recommend Oaxaca (quesillo), Chihuahua, or Asadero.

 How to Make Chicken Enchiladas